raul23/chatbots/README.rst

  - This is a very simple chatbot, i.e. you won't be able to have long and meaningful conversations with it (like you would with ChatGPT) but the idea is to make it a useful assistant with helpful features.
  - This chatbot project is a **work in progress** since I will be adding features as I go
- - The chatbot can also act as a "psychotherapist" (like `Eliza <https://en.wikipedia.org/wiki/ELIZA>`_).
-I ported a Python implementation of Eliza by `Joe Strout, Jeff Epler, Jez Higgins
+ - The chatbot can also act as a "psychotherapist" (like `ELIZA <https://en.wikipedia.org/wiki/ELIZA>`_).
+I ported a Python implementation of ELIZA by `Joe Strout, Jeff Epler, Jez Higgins
    <https://github.com/jeffshrager/elizagen.org/blob/master/Other_Elizas/20120311StroutEplerHigginsEliza.py>`_ (2005).